 HI works in Iraq by providing rehabilitation care and psychosocial support, conducting demining operations, and running explosive remnants of war risk awareness raising sessions.

 Children in Khazir camp, Iraq - Humanity & Inclusion | © Camille Borie / Handicap International

-Iraq is considered to be one of the countries in the world most severely contaminated bylandmines and sub-munitions.
+Iraq is considered to be one of the countries in the world the most severely contaminated by mines and explosive remnants of war.